Search

 Suggestions

-When the searched term would return a match on the resolve endpoint, that match will also rank highest on the suggestions endpoint.
+When the searched term returns a match on the resolve endpoint, that match will also rank highest on the suggestions endpoint.
 Refer to the resolve documentation for a more detailed explanation of that logic.

 Example: